-Mark Sloan is always curious and enjoys exploring new environments.
-He may have already been adopted, but many other animals are available at the Hawaiian Humane Society.
-Every Wednesday, adoption fees are half off.
+Peony is an inquisitive kitten who is looking for someone to teach her new things.
+She may have already been adopted, but many other animals are available at the Hawaiian Humane Society.
 Visit HawaiianHumane.org.

 The Hawaiian Humane Society welcomes questions by e-mail,

 email@example.com.
 Indicate "Pet Ohana" in the subject line.
 Or, write "Pet Ohana," Hawaiian Humane Society, 2700 Waialae Ave., Honolulu 96826.